Peter Lockley

 Recent Cases include:

-• Clark v SS Home Department & Derbyshire Police (2603987/20; on appeal EA-2022-000021-OO): case raising jurisdictional issues about whether the Employment Tribunal can hear a discrimination complaint arising out of the Police Injury Benefit Regulations 2006.
-Appeal by Home Department and Derbyshire Police listed for EAT hearing in July 2023.
+Clark & Anor v Chief Constable of Derbyshire Constabulary & Ors [2024] EWCA Civ 676: acted for chief constables of two police forces in a case raising jurisdictional issues about whether the Employment Tribunal can hear a discrimination complaint arising out of the Police Injury Benefit Regulations 2006.
+Appeal by police chiefs and the Home Department succeeded in the EAT but the EAT’s decision was reversed by the Court of Appeal.

 Peter is a co-editor of the data protection chapter of Tolley’s Employment Law Handbook.